OIgaB/auth/README.md

 - updating the user record in MongoDB with new token;
 - handling validation, database, and server errors with structured responses.

+### Signout process includes:
+- extracting the JWT from the Authorization header;
+- verifying the JWT signature and expiration;
+- extracting the user identifier from the token payload;
+- finding the user in the database by identifier;
+- clearing the stored token in MongoDB to invalidate the session;
+- handling authentication and server errors with structured responses.

 ---

 ## Getting Started